The Best Handyman Insurance Companies

 Tools and equipmentTheft or damage to your tools and equipmentNo

-Workers’ compPayments related to employees injured on the jobIf you have employees
+Workers’ compPayments related to employees injured on the jobIf you have employees or if required by your state or trade

 Errors and omissionsThird-party claims of professional mistakesIf a certain job requires it